GHbasicuser/RB2RS-Database-Updater/README.md

 This list of stations is a conversion of the "Radio-Browser.info" database.

-Place this script in the RadioSure folder.

-Then you can launch it with a shortcut or the task scheduler with WScript :
+Place this script in the RadioSure folder, then you can launch it with a shortcut or the task scheduler with WScript :

 eg: C:\Windows\System32\WScript.exe C:\Program Files (x86)\RadioSure\db-update.vbs